 There is a lot of speculation surrounding the identity of Zisang Bozi (子桑伯子).
 One popular theory is that he was a former minister of the state of Lu who gave up the good life to become a recluse or itinerant Daoist sage in protest against the corruption he saw while in government.

 Confucius is said to have met Zisang Bozi by chance while walking around the countryside and appears to have been quite taken by his easygoing ways.
-This would fit with the overriding message of Chapter 2 of Book 6, the only passage in which Zisang is mentioned in the Analects, though of course it doesn’t mean that this theory is correct.
+This would fit with the overriding message of 6.2, the only passage in which Zisang is mentioned in the Analects, though of course it doesn’t mean that this theory is correct.

 Some scholars even believe that Zisang may have been the Sang Hu featured in a line of the famous verse “Crossing the River” by the great poet Qu Yuan (屈原) [340 – 270 BCE]: “Sang Hu is wandering about naked.”
 I doubt that Confucius would have been quite so taken by him if this story is true.